 South of Wilson

-Price range: $1 million to $30 million Heading south down Fall Creek Road gives you a sense of the Jackson Hole lifestyle.
-Homes are tucked into evergreen forests amid creeks and waterways, with spectacular views of the mountains.
+Price range: $1 million to $30 million.
+Heading south down Fall Creek Road gives you a sense of the rugged, yet wondrous, Jackson Hole lifestyle.
+Homes are tucked into evergreen forests amid creeks and waterways with spectacular views of the mountains.
 To the west, the Indian Paintbrush subdivision climbs the hillside of the Snake River Range.
 The famed Crescent H Ranch, which includes the first-ever Orvis-endorsed fly fishing lodge, stretches from the valley floor to bench meadows and mountainside.

 North of Wilson (The West Bank)

-Price range: $1 million to $20 million This area refers to the west bank of the Snake River and stretches from Highway 22 to Teton Village and from the Snake River to the Teton Range.
-Local families, seasonal residents, and recreationalists enjoy easy access to the restaurants, conveniences, and lifestyle amenities offered by the West Bank.
-Neighborhoods like John Dodge and Tucker Ranch offer Snake River access as well as dramatic views of the Teton Mountain Range.
+Price range: $1 million to $20 million.
+This area refers to the west bank of the Snake River and stretches from Highway 22 to Teton Village and from the Snake River to the Teton Mountain Range.
+Local families, seasonal residents and recreationalists enjoy easy access to the restaurants, conveniences and lifestyle amenities offered by the West Bank.
+Neighborhoods like John Dodge and Tucker Ranch offer Snake River access as well as dramatic views of the Tetons.

-Price range: $350,000 to $15 million With a host of restaurants and shops, “The Village,” as locals refer to it, serves as a base for a range of recreational and lifestyle pursuits.
-The Jackson Hole Mountain Resort Aerial Tram signifies the “center” of Teton Village.
+Price range: $350,000 to $15 million.
+With a host of restaurants and shops, “The Village,” as locals refer to it, serves as a base for a range of recreational and lifestyle pursuits.
+The Jackson Hole Mountain Resort Aerial Tram signifies the center of Teton Village.
 From the base facility, the tram rises 4,139 vertical feet to the top of Rendezvous Bowl.
 Summer or winter, it is an amazing vista and tourist destination.
 Additionally, those staying at the base of the mountain have only a mile to travel to reach Grand Teton National Park’s southernmost entrance.
 With the addition of the Shooting Star development, Teton Village now features a Tom Fazio-designed golf course.
-As The Village continues to grow, it has become more and more of a community unto itself, and not just an outlier to the West Bank and Jackson.
+As the Village continues to grow, it has become more and more of a community unto itself, and not just an outlier to the West Bank and Jackson.
 Review Teton Village property for sale >

 South of Jackson

-Price range: $500,000 to $3 million The area known as South Park is the open expanse of land that spreads south from Jackson Hole High School and High School Road.
+Price range: $500,000 to $3 million.
+The area known as South Park is the open expanse of land that spreads south from Jackson Hole High School and High School Road.
 South Park offers property that can feel separated from town, but is actually quite convenient to the bike path and town services.
 It features relatively affordable neighborhoods such as Rafter J and Melody Ranch, as well as the more high-end 3-Creek Ranch, the valley’s first completely private golf and fly fishing community, not to mention some of the last privately held ranch lands in Jackson Hole.
 Review homes for sales in south Jackson, WY